 Would you be able to remember EVERYTHING you own if your home were destroyed by a fire or other disaster?
 Having an up-to-date home inventory can help you get your insurance claim settled faster and help you purchase the correct amount of insurance.

-by Joe Soda in Personal Insurance on Friday, October 28, 2016
+by James West in Personal Insurance on Friday, October 28, 2016

 The best thing to do is to get started right away.
 The easiest way to create a home inventory is to take a video of each room.